Skip to content

 Overview of the indexed repo: file count by language, current branch, HEAD commit, origin URL, on-disk cache size, and index build time.

-• search_symbols instead of grep for a definition.
+• code symbols instead of grep for a definition.
 Returns indexed symbol names and positions, skipping comment/string noise.

-• find_references / find_callers instead of grepping call sites.
+• code references / code callers instead of grepping call sites.
 Indexed call edges, not text matches.

-• workspace_grep instead of shelling out to ripgrep when you genuinely need regex — it runs over the in-RAM index and returns capped, structured results.
+• code grep instead of shelling out to ripgrep when you genuinely need regex — it runs over the in-RAM index and returns capped, structured results.

 • Do not re-read a file basemind already mapped.
 If the outline answered the question, stop.

-• rescan after you edit code, not a server reconnect.
+• admin rescan after you edit code, not a server reconnect.
 Pass paths: [...] to limit it.

 Git intelligence · Code search · Document search